Ray Mickens

-High school and college
+Early life and college

 Mickens grew up in El Paso, Texas, where he attended Andress High School and was a Division 1-5A All-State running back in the 1990, 1991 football seasons.
 While in high school, he played against the Midland Lee Rebels football team to capture the Regional Championship.

 Mickens played football and was a sprinter on the track and field team at Texas A&M University.
 He was one of the top coverage cornerbacks in the country and was an All-American and All-Southwest Conference player in both his junior and senior years.
 He had four interceptions and broke up three other passes during his senior year.
 In spite of his relatively diminutive size, Mickens also handled run support well with 59 total tackles.
 He was also among the top punt returners in the nation that year with an 11.7 yard average.
 In the last game of his career, an Alamo Bowl victory against Michigan, he shut down the Wolverine receivers, switching positions when necessary to stop the "hot" receiver.
 For his career, he had 162 tackles and nine interceptions for Texas A&M. He started the final 34 games of his college career and finished his career 4th on A&M's all-time passes defended list.